Margot's homer, catch highlight Rays' 4-2 win over Astros

 Tampa Bay held on through a tense ninth, when Nick Anderson twice loaded the bases.
 One run scored when Springer hit a one-hopper to second baseman Brandon Lowe, who stepped on the base and started a double play.
 After walking Altuve and Michael Brantley on four pitches each, Anderson got Alex Bregman to fly out on the first pitch to center fielder Kevin Kiermaier, a step in front of the warning track.

-Game 3 in the best-of-7 series is Tuesday night, when the Rays will send Tyler Glasow against Houston’s José Urquidy.
+Game 3 is Tuesday night, when the Rays will send Ryan Yarbrough against Houston’s José Urquidy.
 Because this is a neutral site, the Rays, the top seed in the AL, were the home team in the first two games and Houston will bat last in Games 3 and 4, and Game 5, if necessary.

 McCullers retired 14 straight, nine by strikeout, before Mike Zunino hit a 454-foot homer into the back bullpen beyond the fence in left-center for a 4-1 lead in the seventh.
 It was his third this postseason.

-Houston’s Carlos Correa homered to the same spot off Pete Fairbanks with one out in the sixth.
-It was his fifth of the postseason.
+Houston’s Carlos Correa homered to nearly the same spot off Pete Fairbanks with one out in the sixth, his fifth of the postseason.

 The Astros are in the ALCS for the fourth straight year and are trying to get to the World Series for the third time in that span.
-The Rays are halfway to their second Fall Classic.
+The Rays have been to one Fall Classic.
 They lost to Philadelphia in 2008.

 Morton, who signed with Tampa Bay before the 2019 season, allowed five hits in five shutout innings.
 He struck out five and walked one.